rybla/GenealogyModel3/readme.md

 ### Running `makegen`

-1. Think of a name for your run.
-I'll refer to it as `<name>`
-2. Create a new file `<name>.json` in the `makegen_configs/` directory.
+1. Create a new file `<config-name>.json` in the `makegen_configs/` directory, where `<config-name>` is the name of this config file.
-3. Customize the settings in the json file, following the template of `template.json`.
+2. Customize the settings in the json file, following the template of `template.json`.
-4. Open terminal (command line) and execute the following:
+3. Open terminal (command line) and execute the following:

 ```
     $ cd /path/to/GenealogyModel3/
-    $ python3 makegen.py makegen_config/<name>.json
+    $ python3 makegen.py makegen_config/<config-name>.json
 ```

 The first line navigates to the GenealogyModel3 directory (wherever it happens to be).
-The second line runs the `makegen` tool with the `<name>.json` settings as input.
+The second line runs the `makegen` tool with the `<config-name>.json` settings as input.
 The resulting genealogy will be created in the `makegen_output/` directory.
-It will automatically be named to match `<name>`.
+It will automatically be named to match the `name` entry in the config file..